rafaelmartins/docker-bluster/README.md

 docker-bluster
 ==============

-Docker image for bluster
+Docker image for bluster.

 This docker image provides a bluster (https://github.com/rafaelmartins/bluster) application.
+The easiest way to deploy bluster!

 This image does not installs a full web stack.
 It just runs bluster as a FastCGI application, listening to port 8080.
 You must redirect this port to a host port and use nginx (or any other FastCGI capable webserver) there to handle the requests and forward them back to the FastCGI application running in this docker image.